Aijai-14/Aijai-14/README.md

 - 👋 Hi, I’m @Aijai-14
 - 👀 I’m interested in building mobile and web applications, AI and machine learning, data science and engineering design
-- 🌱 I’m currently learning backend-development with Java and Python.
-As well as, learning about databases with query languages such as SQL.
+- 🌱 I’m currently mastering backend-development with Java, learning data science with Python and game development with C++.
+As well as, learning about relational databases with query languages such as SQL.
-- 💞️ I’m looking to collaborate on any interesting projects that will enhance my knowledge and learning in programming
+- 💞️ I’m looking to collaborate on any interesting projects that will enhance my knowledge and learning in programming.
+I'm open to any oppertunities to work and collorate on projects together.
 - 📫 How to reach me; my email is Aijaysarma14@gmail.com

 <!---